Deepen U.S. ties by protecting British values, ex-PM May urges Johnson

-LONDON (Reuters) - Former prime minister Theresa May, urged her successor Boris Johnson to protect Britain’s values to help strengthen ties with the new U.S. administration, saying his threat to break international law did nothing to raise “our credibility”.
+LONDON (Reuters) - Former prime minister Theresa May urged her successor Boris Johnson to protect Britain’s values to help strengthen ties with the new U.S. administration, saying his threat to break international law had done nothing to raise “our credibility”.

 May, who said she “never knew what to expect” from U.S. President Donald Trump, described the inauguration of Joe Biden in an article in the Daily Mail newspaper as a chance for both countries to better promote democratic values.

-Britain’s former leader prompted criticism from some opposition lawmakers for being too close to Trump after he held her hand during a visit to Washington.
+Britain’s former leader was herself criticised by some opposition lawmakers for being too close to Trump after he held her hand on a visit to Washington.
 But she has been outspoken in her criticism of Johnson since he replaced her in 2019.

 “The arrival of President Biden provides Britain with a golden opportunity,” she said in the article.